mrballistic/sleep-tracker/memory-bank/progress.md

 # Progress: Sleep Pattern Tracking Application

 ## Current Status
-The foundational Memory Bank for the Sleep Pattern Tracking Application has been established.
-Key project contexts, including goals, technical details, system patterns, and product vision, have been documented.
+The foundational Memory Bank for the Sleep Pattern Tracking Application has been established, and core features are being implemented.

 ## Completed Work
 1. Created `projectbrief.md` to define the project's core requirements, goals, scope, and deliverables.